Electoral Backgrounder: Constitutional disqualification and intending candidates

 - $200 in respect of his or her having so sat on or before the day on which the originating process in the suit is served on him or her; and

-- $200 for every day, subsequent to that day, on which he or she is proved in the suit to have so sat.”
+- $200 for every day, subsequent to that day, on which he or she is proved in the suit to have so sat”.”

 Fraud

 - However, as far as the AEC is aware no prosecutorial action was undertaken in any of the previous cases where a person was disqualified by the operation of section 44 of the Constitution.
-Given the complexities of the overseas citizenship laws and other matters contained in section 44 of the Constitution that were addressed by the Court in these cases, it would appear that such action is unable to be taken due to the difficulties in proving the existence of all of the elements of such an offence.
-The AEC notes that the elements of the offence in sections 136.1 and 137.1 of the Criminal Code Act 1995 give rise to the defence contained in Division 5 and include whether the person knowingly provided false or misleading information in their candidate nomination forms.
+Given the complexities of the overseas citizenship laws and other matters contained in section 44 of the Constitution that were addressed by the Court in these cases, such action cannot be taken due to the difficulties in proving the existence of all the elements of such an offence.
+The AEC notes that the elements of the offence in sections 136.1 and 137.1 of the Criminal Code Act 1995 give rise to the defence contained in Division 5 of the Criminal Code Act 1995.
+This offence includes whether the person knowingly provided false or misleading information in their candidate nomination forms.
 The AEC is not aware of any findings by the Court in these matters that any of these persons knowingly provided false or misleading information.
 In the absence of any such information to address this key issue, the AEC is unable to make any such referral to the AFP.
-The AEC also notes that it has not been a party to the proceedings in these matters before the Court of Disputed Returns and that these matters have been pursued under the instructions of the Attorney-General.
-Accordingly, the AEC does not have access to all of the information that would be necessary for the AEC to consider making any referral to the AFP in these matters.
+The AEC also notes that it has not been a party to the proceedings in these matters before the CDR and that these matters have been pursued under the instructions of the Attorney-General’s Department.
+Accordingly, the AEC does not have access to all the information that would be necessary for the AEC to consider making any referral to the AFP in these matters.

 The Electoral and Referendum Amendment (Eligibility) Regulations 2018 can be accessed at the Australian Government’s Federal Register of Legislation.